cc2i/crashreportsviewer/README.md

 -------------

 ACRA should sent reports to `http://server.tld/path/to/submit.php`.
 Example annotation of your Android `Application` class:

+Add library to dependencies section in Gradle app file
+dependencies {

+    compile 'ch.acra:acra:4.5.0'

+Add to your application

 	@ReportsCrashes(formKey = "", // will not be used
 					formUri = "http://yourserver.com/path/to/submit.php",